mark-watson/openai/README.md

 mother, 1
 relative, 1

-Explanation:
-In the processed text, the relationship names are disambiguated and assigned an index according to the given list of relationships.
-The original text is rewritten using these relationship indices.
-For example, "Sam has a brother Mike" is rewritten as "Sam has a brother (1) Mike," where "(1)" represents the index for the relationship "brother."
-Similarly, "Mike is in San Diego" is rewritten as "Mike is (2) in San Diego," where "(2)" represents the index for the relationship "located in."
-The same process is applied to other sentences in the text.
+Now, we rewrite the original text using the relation indices:

+Sam has a 1 Mike.
+Suzy has a 1 Sally.
+Suszy has a 1 Jill, and a 1 Bill.
+Mike is 2 San Diego.
+Sam is 2 Oakland.
+Suzy's family all 2 Los Angeles.
 ```

 ### Experiment 4: disambiguate relation ship names and rewrite text, only output rewritten text